 And soon enough, Jim went away one long weekend for his annual deer hunting trip to the mountains.
 The tradition was started many years ago by his dad and his dad’s best friend.
 The sons and grandsons always went along.
 The old men are gone now, rest their sweet souls, but the sons carry on the tradition.
 I imagine lots of cussing, farting, and sports talk.

 While my honey was off getting some venison for the freezer (three deer!), I was indulging in this rich, comforting pasta.
 Spinach salad was my inspiration.
 What makes a good spinach salad?
-Bacon, mushrooms, onions, and walnuts.
-I didn’t think of red bell pepper until later, but next time I’ll add a roasted one too.
+Bacon, mushrooms, and red onions.

 Instead of spinach, I used tatsoi in this recipe.
 But since spinach is easier to find, it gets the co-star treatment in the title.
 Tatsoi with its dark, firm leaves is like spinach’s beefy older brother.
 The larger bunches have crunchy stems like bok choy.
 Tatsoi cooks quickly, like spinach, and can be used in place of spinach or other greens in all kinds of recipes.

-You’ll need a rimmed baking sheet (it can be small), large pot for pasta, large deep sauté pan, and colander.
+You’ll need a large pot for pasta, large deep sauté pan and colander.

 - 10 ounces shiitake and/or cremini mushrooms, sliced